Fisher Investments Review

 What is Fisher Investments?

-Ken Fisher founded Fisher Investments in 1979.
-He is an innovator in investment theory who wrote the Portfolio Strategist column for Forbes for 30+ years.
+Prior to launching his firm, Ken was an innovator in investment theory and wrote the "Portfolio Strategist" column for Forbes for 30+ years.

 Fisher is known for its personalized asset allocations and active approach to money management.
-It creates unique investment mixes for each client and frequently adjusts client portfolios based on the firm's constantly evolving market outlook.
+It creates tailored investment mixes for each client and frequently adjusts client portfolios based on the firm's constantly evolving market outlook.*

-Fisher is a fee-only firm, meaning it only makes money by charging a percentage fee on the assets it manages (more details below).
-Fee-only firms are more likely to maintain their fiduciary responsibility to always work in your best interest.
+Fisher is a fee-only firm, meaning it only makes money by charging a percentage fee on the assets it manages (more details on its fee structure below).

 How does Fisher Investments work?